SPL Graph

 Type Selector

-Select the trigger type, either Leq, or Ln.
+Select the trigger type, either Leq, or one of the Ln choices.

 Level